 JMCE Review Board

 Vic is a Learning Technologist at Glasgow School of Art.
-Jan’s research to date has included the transitional/ articulation experiences of disabled students, retention, progression and withdrawal studies, the pedagogical accessibility of learning technologies, developing digital literacies and the social construction of fluctuating or recurring impairments in UK higher education.
+Her research to date has included the transitional/ articulation experiences of disabled students, retention, progression and withdrawal studies, the pedagogical accessibility of learning technologies, developing digital literacies and the social construction of fluctuating or recurring impairments in UK higher education.

 Gaowei CHEN is a postdoctoral researcher in the Learning Research and Development Center, University of Pittsburgh and Pittsburgh Science of Learning Center (PSLC).
 He received a BS in information engineering, and an MS in educational technology.
 He received his PhD in educational psychology from The Chinese University of Hong Kong.
 His current research focuses on the interactions among teachers and students in classroom and online environments.
 By applying statistical and machine learning methods to the study of online and classroom discussions, he examines how teacher-student and student-student interactions help produce strong effects on learning.
 His articles appear in journals such as Computers & Education and Computers in Human Behavior.

 Jan is a Lecturer in Health Care Ethics at Newcastle University and a member of the Leverhulme Centre for Integrative Research on Agriculture and Health (LCIRAH).
 At Newcastle University, Jan is the theme leader for ethics of the recently established Newcastle Institute for Research on Sustainability (NIReS).
 He is also a deputy coordinator of the Justice and Governance Theme and Associate Editor of the Journal of Bioethical Inquiry.